There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

 Skills and training supports

 The government offers a range of initiatives for reskilling and upskilling to help businesses through the COVID-19 pandemic.
-The skills supports include Enterprise Ireland's eiLearn online learning resource, LEO training webinars, the Skillnet Ireland and Regional Skills Fora networks, the SOLAS Skills to Advance initiative and Springboard+ courses.
+Skills and training supports include Enterprise Ireland's eiLearn online learning resource, LEO training webinars, Skillnet Ireland's Skills Connect, the SOLAS Skills to Advance initiative and Springboard+ courses.

-For details on the range of skills supports visit COVID-19: Skills and training supports for businesses.
+For details on the range of supports visit COVID-19: Skills and training supports for businesses.